Print Logotype

 Check-in to gate

-Guests who can manage steps and seat themselves, but cannot walk long distances
+Guests who can manage steps and seat themselves, but can't walk long distances

 Yes